microsoft/pxt-arcade/docs/test/skillmap/galaxy.md

 * name: Save the Galaxy
 * description: Make a Galaga-style game by following this short series of tutorials.
 You will create a rocket that transmits information to satellites, dodge asteroids, create amazing animations, and MORE!
 What are you waiting for?
 Double-click the first level to begin!
 * infoUrl: skillmap/educator-info/galaxy-map-info
-* bannerUrl: /static/skillmap/galaxy/galaxy3.gif
+* bannerUrl: /static/skillmap/galaxy/galaxy3-trimmed.gif
-* backgroundurl: /static/skillmap/backgrounds/space-comp.png
+* backgroundurl: /static/skillmap/backgrounds/galaxy-comp.png
 * primarycolor: #ffa000
 * secondarycolor: #ff07d9
 * tertiarycolor: #ffffff
 * highlightcolor: #ff0081
 * completednodecolor: #31125d
-* tags: intermediate, space, projectiles
+* tags: space, projectiles
 * alternatesources: github:https://github.com/microsoft/pxt-skillmap-sample/skillmap.md